jkropko/legiscan_api/README.md

 ```
 Copy the URL that begins http://127.0.0.1:8888/ and paste it into a web browser to launch JupyterLab with all associated packages and databases connected.

+## Steps to run bill scraper for one session on Rivanna

+1. If off-grounds, use Cisco Secure Client and log on to a VPN.
+UVA Anywhere will suffice.

+2. On the command line, log on to Rivanna by typing `ssh -Y mst3k@login.hpc.virginia.edu` and entering UVA password

+3. Create Conda environment to get the